daveseah/project-1401/README.md

 You need to install **Git** and **NodeJS**, if you don't have them already.
 Use a package manager or downloader.

+* On MacOS, I used [homebrew](http://brew.sh/) to install NodeJS.
+Homebrew requires installing the [xcode command line tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html), which gives you Git as well.
-* On MacOS, I used [homebrew](http://brew.sh/).
-On Windows, you can download the separate installers for Git and NodeJS.
+* On Windows, you can download the separate installers for Git and NodeJS.
 * Once Git and NodeJS are installed, open a terminal window (powershell on windows), and install Mimosa by typing `npm install -g mimosa`.
 It may take a while for this to install from the Internet during peak hours, so be patient.

 #### Clone the Project 1401 Github Repo